kevtan/vscode/README.md

 This is a list of unresolved questions.

 - When you install a new module with pip, VSCode Intellisense does not seem to pick it up until you quit the application and restart (there is an "Analyzing in Background" notification in the status line).
 Is there a way to automatically or manually trigger this to happen without restarting the application?
+- Linting is a super important past of a pleasing development environment so it deserves some more careful exposition.
+There are a lot of other Python linters that have not been discussed.
+For instance, `pycodestyle` and `pydocstyle`.
+What do these things have to offer?
+What are some other important linting-related settings that can be configured in `.vscode/settings.json`?
+What should be the default configuration for my personal linting purposes?
+Which linters should be installed and enabled?